Jimbly/dcexjam2025/README.md

 * hide cheating commands like entset, stat
 * W on map screen is selecting Exit button, not moving player
 * Space on map screen after exit button selected is activating Wait, not closing the window
-* change W icon to basic attack when engaged
+* change W icon to basic attack icon when engaged
+* show actual item instead of chest graphic when there's a single item

 Credits
 =======